 Yom Kippur eve: 8 am- 1 pm

-On holidays and Saturdays, I recommend arriving early, entry is based on the availability of space.
+On holidays and Saturdays, I recommend arriving early.
+Entry is based on space availability.